 Thank you to everyone who got involved.
 Delivering outstanding client service is at the heart of everything we do.
 Therefore it is wonderful to know that we are delivering on our mission, vision and values, as we continue to improve and strive to be the best we can be.

-trustees will need to provide their email address or confirm that they do not
+- All trustees will need to provide their email address or confirm that they do not have one.

 If you have any further questions on the requirements of the Charity Commission, please do not hesitate to contact Jack Steer or another member of the charity team at MHA Moore and Smalley.